Skip to main content

 • Select a collector and click Collector name > Collector Logs to track the logging information for the Advanced Config JSON code.

-• At the command line, go to the system where you installed your collector and look for the advanced.json file in the directory collector/config.
+• At the command line, go to the system where you installed your Incident Management Collector and look for the advanced.json file in the directory collector/config.
 If you change JSON statements in this file, the changes also show up in the Advanced Config Editor, but this only happens when you run the Advanced Config /collector/scripts/reload.sh script or you stop and restart the collector with the stop.sh and start.sh scripts located in the /opt/collector/scripts directory.

 Create your Advanced Config file at the command line